Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Modeling

-The configuration descriptions for $\mathcal{Q}_{asc}^i$ can be derived geometrically, as shown in Table \ref{tab:geo_cons}, where $s_t^{com}$ is the COM position expressed in generalized coordinate $s_t$.
-For the simplicity of derivation, $\alpha$ and $h$ here are the relative inclination and height between the two terrains, respectively.
-We use $\left( \cdot \right) _u$ and $\left( \cdot \right) _l$ to denote the upper and lower bounds.
+The configuration descriptions for $\mathcal{Q}_{asc}^i$ can be geometrically derived by projecting the rod onto the vertical direction, as shown in Table \ref{tab:geo_cons}, where $s_t^{com}$ is the COM position expressed in generalized coordinate $s_t$.
+To simplify the derivation, $\alpha$ and $h$ refer to the relative inclination and height between the two terrains, respectively, and $\theta_t$ is the pitch angle relative to the current terrain. $\left( \cdot \right) _u$ and $\left( \cdot \right) _l$ are used to denote the upper and lower bounds.

 By utilizing the symmetry of the robot configuration and the sequence, we do not need to re-derive the descending configuration description.
 We define the dual traversing configuration as $\mathbf{q}_{t}^{*}\!= \!\left[ \right] ^{\top}$, where $l_{\Sigma} = l_f+l_t+l_r$.
 This can be considered as the forward direction of the robot being flipped.
 Additionally, the parameters in the ascending configuration $\mathcal{Q}_{asc}$ are replaced with their dual counterparts, which involves swapping $l_f$ and $l_r$, $\theta_f$ and $\theta_r$, and $s_t^{com}$ and $l_\Sigma-s_t^{com}$ to obtain the dual description $\mathcal{Q} _{asc}^* $.
 As a result, the descending configuration $\mathbf{q}_t\in \mathcal{Q} _{des}^{i}$ can be described by $ \mathbf{q}_{t}^{*}\in \left( \mathcal{Q} _{asc}^{5-i} \right) ^* $.